Sinking of HMS Reindeer: Aftermath

 The American victory could be ascribed almost entirely to superior weight of armament and numbers of crew.
 The casualties inflicted on both sides were almost in proportion to the odds.

-Reindeer had been beaten into a wreck, and Blakely set it on fire before putting some of the wounded prisoners aboard a neutral ship and proceeding into Lorient.
-After the abdication of Napoleon I, France was officially neutral in the quarrel between Britain and the United States, although French sympathies were decidedly with the Americans.
-Blakely was forced to remain for seven weeks while making repairs, chiefly to the damaged masts, but protests by the British ambassador were thwarted or ignored.

-When USS Wasp emerged from Lorient, she won further victories in the Channel before vanishing in the South Atlantic, probably falling victim to bad weather.
+Reindeer had been reduced to a wreck, and Blakeley set it on fire before putting some of the wounded prisoners aboard a neutral ship and proceeding into Lorient.
+Following the Bourbon Restoration in France, the French remained officially neutral in the War of 1812, although their sympathies were decidedly with the Americans.
+Blakeley was forced to remain for seven weeks while making repairs, chiefly to the damaged masts, but British diplomatic protests that this violated French neutrality were ignored.
+When Wasp emerged from Lorient, she won further victories in the Channel before vanishing in the South Atlantic, most likely falling victim to bad weather.